nswdpc/silverstripe-userforms-ipcollection/README.md

 composer require nswdpc/silverstripe-userforms-ipcollection
 ```

 ## License

 [BSD-3-Clause](./LICENSE.md)

 ## Documentation

-After installation:

-1. For every recipient who should receive an originating IP (or IPs), check the 'Include the originating IP address' checkbox
-2. When a submission is made, the originating IP will be determined.
-REMOTE_ADDR will be used as a fallback.
-3. All user form email templates in your project should handle include the {$OriginatingIP} template variable, these can usually be found in the templates/email/ directory of a project theme(s).
+All user form email templates in your project should handle include the {$OriginatingIP} template variable, these can usually be found in the templates/email/ directory of a project or its theme(s).

 ```html
 <% if $OriginatingIP %>